Autonomous Building Inspection with Unitree Go2

 Hardware & Sensor Integration

 The Unitree Go2 communicates via its Sport API, with custom bridge nodes converting odometry to TF transforms and motor encoder data to joint states for RViz.
 Multiple restamper nodes fix clock drift between the Go2's internal clock and the host PC for every sensor stream.
-A specialized camera sync restamper ensures RGB and depth frames share identical timestamps — critical for RTAB-Map's visual feature extraction.
+A specialized camera sync restamper ensures RGB and depth frames share identical timestamps, which is critical for RTAB-Map's visual feature extraction.

 Results

-The system successfully maps indoor environments and produces usable 2D occupancy grids and 3D point clouds.
+The robot successfully maps indoor environments and produces usable 2D occupancy grids and 3D point clouds.
 SAM 3 reliably detects prompted object categories with confidence scores typically above 80% for clear views.
-Spatial deduplication reduces redundant detections into single map-frame positions, and the change detection system correctly identifies unchanged objects on repeat visits.
+Spatial deduplication reduces redundant detections into single map-frame positions, and the change detection pipeline correctly identifies unchanged objects on repeat visits.
 Frontier exploration enables fully autonomous room coverage without manual waypoint placement.

 Challenges & Lessons Learned